ys-low/Malaysia_age_structure_prediction_ARIMA_ILR_SLR_transformation/README.md

 Ex: Kid(33%), Youth(33%), Elder(34%)

-Why predict age structure of Malaysia is important?
+## Why predict age structure of Malaysia is important?

 Malaysia has ageing population.
 WHO predict 1/6 person will be more than 60 by 2030.
 Based on standard of United Nations, 7% elder is considered ageing population and Malaysia reach 7.12% in 2020.

 Cause : Live healthier and longer live expectancy, more educated population with birth control.

 Impact : Shortage of workers, goverment higher expense on healthcare, different population savings and consumption patterns

+## Literature review

 Two papers are my main references:
 1) "Predicting population age structures of China, India, and Vietnam by 2030 based on compositional data" by Wei Y, Wang Z, Wang H, Li Y, Jiang Z (2019)